-In one of the posts on this website, we explained deeply about the big five wildlife safari, the big five are large, amazing wildlife, they are very dangerous animals, most of them are in danger because of wildlife poaching.
-When we talk about the big nine safaris we talk of the big five wildlife wildlife animals plus others that don’t look very dangerous as such.
-If you have not read about big five safari adventures.
-We hereby encourage you to look at the big five safari adventure .
-Here we will add four wildlife animals which will make the list to big nine .
+Big nine are big five (lions, elephants, leopards, rhinos and buffaloes) and four others.
+The four others are Giraffes, hippo ,cheetahs and zebras.
+In one of the posts on this website, we explained deeply about the big five wildlife safari.
+The big five are large amazing wildlife in Kenya.
+They are very dangerous animals, most of them are in danger because of wildlife poaching.
+When we talk about the big nine safaris.
+We talk of the big five wildlife animals plus others that don’t look very dangerous as such.
+If you have not read about big five We hereby encourage you to look at the big five here .
+Here we will add four wildlife animals which will make the list to the big nine.
 We hope you have read the big five post.
-Now lets continue
+Now let’s continue

-As I was looking in the bushes, I saw the tallest mammals in the entire world, the giraffe stood five point seven meters tall from the ground, it had a long neck of about two and a half meters, as I looked at its head I saw the horns only to realize that they are not sharp and hard as those of buffalo.
+As I was looking in the bushes, I saw the tallest mammals in the entire world.
+The giraffe stood five point seven meters tall from the ground.
+It had a long neck of about two and a half meters.
+As I looked at its head I saw the horns only to realize that they are not sharp.
 What looked like horns were actually not horns but knobs covered with skin.
 The eyelids have hairs that protect them from being injured by thorns.
-When it opened the mouth wide to pick the leaves from the acacia tree it was standing nearby, the tongue was black in color and was about fifty centimeters long.
+When it opened the mouth wide to pick the leaves from the acacia tree .
+The tongue was black in colour and was about fifty centimetres long.
 The giraffes use their long tongues to pick leaves from tall trees.

 What types of giraffes

-All giraffes don’t have the same pattern; there are two types of giraffes in Kenya one is the Masai giraffe found in the Amboseli National Park and the Rothschild giraffe found in the giraffe minor in Nairobi
+All giraffes don’t have the same pattern.
+There are two types of giraffes in Kenya.
+One is the Masai giraffe found in the Amboseli National Park.
+The Rothschild giraffe found in the giraffe minor in Nairobi.

 What is the difference between a Rothschild giraffe and Masai Giraffe?

 The difference between the Rothschild giraffe and the Masai giraffe is the markings; the Rothschild giraffes have white limbs.
 It is like Rothschild giraffes are wearing socks.
 The Masai giraffes don’t have white limbs; the pattern extends almost to the hooves.
-The Masai giraffes are the largest giraffes and are commonly found in many national Parks in Kenya, the Rothschild giraffes are endangered species.
+The Masai giraffes are the largest giraffes.
+Maasai giraffes commonly found in many national Parks in Kenya, the Rothschild giraffes are endangered species.